Deep Roots in the Old Dominion

 Over the years, various members of the 3rd generation have contributed to the company success.
 None more than Dick’s daughter, Anne, who worked along side her Dad for 13 years, managing sales and administration throughout the Great Recession.

-The last eight years have continued strong growth for the Company and seen the emergence of the youngest member of the 3rd generation - Sarah’s son, Patrick May.
+In the last decade have continued strong growth for the Company and seen the emergence of the youngest member of the 3rd generation - Sarah’s son, Patrick May.

 Under Patrick’s leadership, the company has embarked on a renewal plan to position the company for long-term success in the 21st century.

 Recognizing the twin demands to remain competitive with regional peers and to adapt to a changing residential landscape, the company has embarked on ambitious plans for new technology and site improvements.
-2020 will be an exciting year for the company.
 We continue to be guided by “Mr. Yancey” and his belief to pay it forward.
 Values create value.